Skip to main content

 Vendor Web Terminal Full recording (hidden from vendor)

 RBAC Tip: Strip the audit permission from the vendor’s restricted-dev role to achieve “silent auditing.”
+Note: Removing audit only affects visibility of recordings/logs.
+It does not necessarily hide recording banners; this depends on your Teleport version and settings.

 Core Configuration